-NONCONTROLLED AREAS: Current Federal and State regulations limit the exposure of an average worker to 0.5 rem cumulative whole body exposure in any given 52 week period.
-Further more, an individual can not receive more than two millirem in any given hour or 100 millirem in seven consecutive days.
+NONCONTROLLED AREAS: Current Federal and State regulations limit the exposure of an average worker to 0.5 rem cumulative whole body exposure in any given 52-week period.
+Furthermore, an individual cannot receive more than two millirem in any given hour or 100 millirem in seven consecutive days.
 Our license is actually more stringent than these regulations.
 The College follows the ALARA policy and all occupational exposure to radiation at CESF must be As Low As Reasonably Achievable.
 The College strives to have none of its employees receive a measurable dose of radiation.

 CONTROLLED AREAS: Under certain conditions, the RSO/RSC can designate special areas at the College as "Controlled Areas".
 In these areas, a higher exposure to radiation is legally permitted.
 For workers over 18 years of age, whole body exposures must be limited to 3 rem per 3 month period or 5 rem in any 52 consecutive weeks.
 A dose to the hands and forearms may be as high as 25 rem per 3-month period or 75 rem in any 52 consecutive weeks.
 Currently, ESF has only one permanent controlled area.
-This is the Nuclear Chemistry Lab in 163 Baker Lab.
-The radioisotope laboratory in Jahn lab (Rm 342D) is under consideration as a second controlled space.
+This is the Radiation Safety Officers laboratory in 242 Jahn Laboratory.
 Access to controlled areas is limited and any work in them requires special approval by the RSO/RSC.
 Constant monitoring of individual exposure through such items as film badges may be necessary.
 Other specific areas may be designated as a controlled area if the situation so requires.
-Most of the laboratories in which radioactive materials are used at CESF are noncontrolled areas and are subject to the more stringent exposure limits.
-Both noncontrolled and controlled areas at CESF must follow the ALARA policy and make all reasonable attempts to limit the exposure of personnel to ionizing radiation.
+Most of the laboratories in which radioactive materials are used at ESF are noncontrolled areas and are subject to the more stringent exposure limits.
+Both noncontrolled and controlled areas at ESF must follow the ALARA policy and make all reasonable attempts to limit the exposure of personnel to ionizing radiation.

-POLICY WITH REGARDS TO MINORS AND PREGNANT FEMALES:
+POLICY WITH REGARDS TO MINORS: